TheRDavid/Memory-Mansion-VR-Landing-Site/index.md

   - How to send a file that was not made with the app
   - How to transfer files to the VR headset **whithout the monile app**
 - [VR App](https://github.com/TheRDavid/Memory-Mansion-VR-Landing-Site/blob/gh-pages/index.md#vr-app)
+  - How to transfer files without the mobile app
   - How to put on the VR headset
   - How to hold the VR controllers
   - How to start the VR App